-It has been brought the Greens Committees attention that there is some confusion regarding the condition of some of our fairways which have bare areas, water/flood damage, leatherjackets.
+It has been brought to the attention of the Greens Committees that there is some confusion regarding the condition of some of our fairways which have bare areas, water/flood damage and leatherjackets.

 Fairways

 The issue with the 15th fairway is not leather jackets or poor grass coverage, it is due to being waterlogged for long periods over the winter, which was then compounded with a harsh spring.
 The fairway has been treated with a liquid feed application to speed up recovery, if needed we will treat it again at the start of June.